Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 4) I want to know more about your opportunities and projects

 The opportunities offered through the Creators Program are for artists and producers who are presently working in the industry and are part of their continued professional development.
 Consequently the opportunities are not part of a course and there is no accreditation.

 How often do Genesis Future Directors Award happen?Toggle

-Each year we support two opportunities to make work through the Genesis Future Directors Award.
-The selection process usually happens in either the spring or the autumn and will be advertised through the Genesis Network and our social media channels.
+Each year we support one opportunity make work through the Genesis Future Directors Award.
+The selection process usually happens in late spring/early summer for a show starting the following spring and will be advertised through the Genesis Network and our social media channels.

-Who is the Boris Karloff Trainee Assistant Director aimed at?Toggle
+Who is the Jerwood Trainee Assistant Director aimed at?Toggle

-The Boris Karloff Foundation Trainee Assistant Director scheme provides an opportunity for a director to gain experience working on a show presented at or produced by the Young Vic.
+The Jerwood Trainee Assistant Director scheme provides an opportunity for a director to gain experience working on a show presented at or produced by the Young Vic.

 What is Introduction to Making?Toggle